 The Connecticut State Motto: Qui Transtulit Sustinet—“He Who Transplanted Still Sustains”.
 A large percentage of Yale Radiology & Biomedical Imaging Residents live in New Haven or in the surrounding towns, such as Hamden, East Haven and Branford.
 Visit Yale University's Housing site.

 New Haven is situated on Long Island Sound just 40 miles from Hartford, 75 miles from New York City and 135 miles from Boston.
 New Haven is the third-largest city in Connecticut and reaps many benefits from being located in one of the nation's wealthiest states.
 Please visit the following websites for information about New Haven and Connecticut: Greater New Haven/Connecticut & State of Connecticut.

-Major employers include Yale University, AT&T, Yale-New Haven Hospital, Hospital of Saint Raphael, and Southern Connecticut State University.
+Major employers include Yale University, AT&T, Yale-New Haven Hospital, Yale-New Haven Hospital Saint Raphael Campus, and Southern Connecticut State University.
 Statewide employers include world-wide organizations as Xerox, G.E., Uniroyal, G.T.E., Olin, Champion International, and Union Carbide.
 Insurance companies are among Connecticut’s better known industries with 106 insurance companies.

-New Haven offers a first-rate health care system, which includes three of New England's top 50 hospitals: Yale-New Haven, the Hospital of St. Raphael and the Veterans Administration Medical Center.
+New Haven offers a first-rate health care system, which includes three of New England's top 50 hospitals: Yale-New Haven, Yale-New Haven St. Raphael Campus and the Veterans Administration Medical Center.

 Arts & Culture